L-theory of $C^*$-algebras: Introduction

 for all integers $n$.
-It is, however, well-known that the spectra $\K(A)$ and $\L(A)$ are \emph{not} equivalent and that the isomorphism \eqref{complex_iso} does not hold true for real $C^*$-algebras $A$.
+It is, however, well-known that the (topological) K-theory spectrum $\K(A)$ and the (algebraic) $\L$-theory spectrum $\L(A)$ are \emph{not} equivalent and that the isomorphism \eqref{complex_iso} does not hold true for real $C^*$-algebras $A$.
 In previous work of the first two authors, the relation between the topological K- and L-spectra of complex $C^*$-algebras was studied \cite{LN}.
 Neglecting 2-torsion, or more precisely after inverting 2, this relation extends to real $C^*$-algebras and one can summarise the situation as follows: On complex $C^*$-algebras, there is a unique lax symmetric monoidal natural transformation $\tau\colon \k \to \L$ which induces an equivalence $\K\adjt \to \L\adjt$, and this latter equivalence extends in a compatible way to real $C^*$-algebras.
-Here, $\k(A)$ denotes the connective topological $\K$-theory spectrum of $A$, i.e.\ the connective cover of $\K(A)$.
-The map $\tau_A \colon \k(A) \to \L(A)$ induces an isomorphism on $\pi_0$ and $\pi_1$, so that by 2-periodicity of the two theories, one finds that all L-groups are isomorphic to the corresponding topological K-groups.
-However, under this isomorphism the map $\tau_\C \colon \ku \to \L(\C)$ induces multiplication by 2 on $\pi_2$, so integrally, the periodicity in K-theory does not match up with the periodicity in L-theory.
+Here, $\k$ denotes the connective topological $\K$-theory spectrum functor, i.e.\ the connective cover of $\K$.
+The map $\tau_A \colon \k(A) \to \L(A)$ induces an isomorphism on $\pi_0$ and $\pi_1$, so that by 2-periodicity of the two theories, one recovers the fact that all L-groups are isomorphic to the corresponding topological K-groups.
+However, under this isomorphism the map $\tau_\C \colon \k(\C) \to \L(\C)$ induces multiplication by 2 on $\pi_2$, so integrally, the periodicity in K-theory does not match up with the periodicity in L-theory.
 Explicitly left open in \cite{LN} was an integral comparison between K- and L-theory for real $C^*$-algebras, a gap which will be reconciled in this paper.

 For the rest of this paper, $C^*$-algebras are now agreed to be real $C^*$-algebras, we will add the adjective complex when we need it.
 The purpose of this paper is to explain in full generality how to describe the L-theory of $C^*$-algebras in terms of their topological K-theory and in particular how to express the L-groups in terms of topological K-groups.
+We emphasize that L-theory refers to \emph{projective} L-theory.
+We will also discuss free L-theory of unital algebras in \cref{sec:5} but stick to the case of projective $\L$-theory for this introduction.
 We note that both K- and L-theory of a complex $C^*$-algebra depend only on the underlying (real) $C^*$-algebra, so the case of complex $C^*$-algebras is treated implicitly.
+To follow standard notation in homotopy theory, we shall write $\KO$ and $\KU$ for $\K(\R)$ and $\K(\C)$, respectively, and likewise $\ko$ and $\ku$ for their connective covers $\k(\R)$ and $\k(\C)$, respectively.
 The following are our main results.

 \begin{introthm} There is a unique lax symmetric monoidal transformation $\tau \colon \k \to \L$ and the induced map